 There are a variety of different lodging options through AirBnb, VRBO, or through the resort itself.
 And don’t miss out on some of the fantastic restaurants at the resort when you get hungry.
 Foxfire Grill and Cheat Mountain Pizza are always crowd pleasers!

-If you’re looking to for a great winter family vacation, check out Snowshoe Mountain.
+If you’re looking for a great beginner ski trip location, check out Snowshoe Mountain.

 Contributed By: Julie from More than Main Street